+They’re the perfect dessert for New Year’s Eve parties or if you’re planning ahead, they also make a great Valentine’s Day treat.
 You can either coat each truffle in cocoa powder or simply top them with coarse sea salt.
-We did a mixture and both are delicious!Print
+We did a mixture and both are delicious!

-- Add avocado and a sprinkle of sea salt to a food processor and pulse a few times to combine.
+Pulse avocado – Add avocado and a sprinkle of sea salt to a food processor and pulse a few times to combine.

-- Place truffle mixture in the fridge to set for 30 minutes.
-Once the mixture has firmed up a bit, remove from fridge and make the truffles by rolling a tablespoon at a time into a 1-inch ball.
-You should get about 10 truffles.
-Fill a shallow bowl with cocoa powder and roll each truffle until coated.
+Roll in cocoa powder or sprinkle with salt – Fill a shallow bowl with cocoa powder and roll each truffle until coated.
 Place on parchment paper.
 If you’re going the sea salt route, skip the cocoa powder and simply sprinkle a few sea salt flakes on each truffle.
 Store in the fridge until ready to serve.

 Store avocado truffles in the fridge for about 7 days or in the freezer for up to 3 months.
 If you keep the truffles in the freezer, be sure to bring it out and let it rest for 5-10 minutes before eating because the chocolate will be really hard.